 This post contains affiliate links, which means no additional cost to you but I might earn a small commission for referring you.

 What is Cannery Row?

-The story of Cannery Row dates back to the early 1900s, including to the days of sardine fishing.
+The story of Cannery Row dates back to the early 1900s, including the days of sardine fishing.
 Boats used to come into Monterey Bay with their catches and Cannery Row was the location of all the process factories.
-One of my favorite signature nods to the factory history are the overhead bridges.
+One of my favorite signature nods to the factory history is the overhead bridges.
 In the days of sardine processing, the bridges were how the fish were moved from one side of the factory to the other.
 Now they’re a classic architectural feature for the main Cannery Row street.

 Cannery Row is also the backdrop to the classic John Steinbeck novel, Cannery Row.
 The local Californian shared a peek into the lives of outcasts residing in this vibrant area of Monterey, California.

 Cannery Row Restaurants – Where to Eat in Monterey

 Foodies will love traveling to Cannery Row.
 So many delicious places to eat, many with an unbelievable view of the bay.
 Of course, seafood is on every menu.
 Eating in Monterey is one of the best things to do with kids in Monterey!